about the hungry typewriter

 (It's a lot).

 I, on the other hand, am pretty human.
-My name is Kacey, and I am a copywriter, although there are few things that will actually say that.
-I call myself a 'corporate ghostwriter', even though I'm far less elusive.
-I live between the lines, as they say; or they would, if I wasn't cloaked in non-disclosure agreements.
+As a copywriter and corporate ghostwriter, I live between the lines, as they say--or they would, if I wasn't cloaked in non-disclosure agreements.

-My work has corporate bylines in industries that range from manufacturing to medical to food to home and garden.
-I'm a cornfed nerd who believes that the world and the people in it are pretty fascinating, and that bodes well for interviews, technical material, and pretty much everything else.
-I do my best to slip into the client voice as seamlessly as if it were their own.
+My work has commercial bylines in industries that range from manufacturing to medical to food to home and garden.
+I'm a cornfed nerd who believes the world and the people in it are pretty fascinating, which bodes well for interviews, technical material, and pretty much everything else.
+I do my best to slip into a client's voice as seamlessly as if it were their own.
 And that's entirely the point.

 Call them articles, pages, news, whatever--a blog post is still one of the best ways to keep your website breathing.
 There are many ways to approach the content, but their purpose remains the same; blogs establish authority, trust, personality, reputation, and prowess.